Freeport-McMoRan: Another Gift

 Freeport-McMoRan dipped below $5 on March 18 to reach lows not even seen during the financial crisis.
 The stock is close to repeating the 2015 lows when the company got involved in oil drilling through a levered buyout.

-The copper market is highly dependent on Chinese demand so the ongoing dip in copper prices is interesting considering the economic rebound going on in China.
+The copper market is highly dependent on Chinese demand, so the ongoing dip in copper prices is interesting, considering the economic rebound going on in China.
 According to data from Reuters, Chinese housing transactions and auto production levels are still far below the peak levels at the end of 2019.

 The numbers are rebounding, but analysts are still forecasting a nearly one million ton surplus this year as mine closures won't match demand reductions.
 The reduced costs to operate mines in countries like Chile due to lower oil costs and local currencies will help alleviate some of the cash flow pressure from the big drop in copper prices.